Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 7. I want to end my current game and change the game setup.

     1. To end the current game the user can simply click the red [QUIT] button.
-    2. Then to change the setup the user would click the [Insert Coin] button on the welcome screen.
+    2. Then to change the setup the user would click the [INSERT COIN] button on the welcome screen.

 8. I want to use an image on my device as the puzzle image.

-    1. To play the game using an image from their device the user would click the [Insert Coin] button to get to the game options screen.
+    1. To play the game using an image from their device the user would click the [INSERT COIN] button to get to the game options screen.
     2. Use the image select arrows <> to select the last image (image 16 of 16).
     3. Click on the image and then select a JPG image from your device to use as the puzzle image.
     4. The image will be resized, horizontally centered and squared for use as the puzzle image.

-9. I want to view the hi-score table.
+9. I want to view the hi-scores table.

-    1. To view the hi-score table click the [Hi Scores] button on the welcome screen.
+    1. To view the hi-scores table click the [HI SCORES] button on the welcome screen.
-    2. To exit the hi-score table the user would wait for the timeout or click the [Back] button.
+    2. To exit the hi-scores table the user would wait for the timeout or click the [BACK] button.

-10. How do I get on the hi-score table.
+10. How do I get on the hi-scores table.

-    1. To get on the hi-score table you need to get a score higher than the lowest displayed in the hi-score table.
+    1. To get on the hi-scores table you need to get a score higher than the lowest displayed in the hi-scores table.
     2. A users score is based on time taken to complete, number of moves and difficulty level.

 ## Testing elements and functionality of all game screens (manually tested)